B. C. Nagesh: Political career

-He joined the Bharatiya Janata Party in 1984.
-He is closely associated with B. L. Santhosh, the National General Secretary (Organisation) of the BJP.
+Nagesh joined the Bharatiya Janata Party in 1984.
+He was closely associated with B. L. Santhosh, the National General Secretary (Organisation) of the BJP.

-Nagesh won the state assembly elections from Tiptur constituency in 2008 and 2018.
+He won the state assembly elections from Tiptur constituency in 2008 and 2018.

 In 2021, he was inducted into the Basavaraj Bommai ministry and was made the Minister of Primary & Secondary Education.

+Death

+Nagesh died after a brief illness at his daughter's house in Bengaluru, on 18 August 2026.
+He was 67.